FateBai/Uniform-Graphlet-Sampler/README.md

 # Uniform-Graphlet-Sampler
-Efficient and Near-Optimal Algorithms for Sampling
+Reference from paper Efficient and Near-Optimal Algorithms for Sampling